pfroud/ucsc-class-info-bot/README.md

 My second idea was to scrape course info from the website of each academic department.
 There were multiple problems.

-First, different departments put their course catalogs on inconsistent URLs.
-Each of these departments use a slightly different URL pattern: [Chemistry](http://chemistry.ucsc.edu/academics/courses/course-catalog.php), [History](http://history.ucsc.edu/courses/catalog-view.php), [Mathematics](http://www.math.ucsc.edu/courses/course-catalog.php), [Linguistics](http://linguistics.ucsc.edu/courses/course-catalog-view.php), [Anthropology](http://anthro.ucsc.edu/courses/course_catalog.php).
+First, different departments put their course catalogs on different URLs.
+Each of these departments use a slightly different (but tantalizingly similar) URL pattern: [Chemistry](http://chemistry.ucsc.edu/academics/courses/course-catalog.php), [History](http://history.ucsc.edu/courses/catalog-view.php), [Mathematics](http://www.math.ucsc.edu/courses/course-catalog.php), [Linguistics](http://linguistics.ucsc.edu/courses/course-catalog-view.php), [Anthropology](http://anthro.ucsc.edu/courses/course_catalog.php).

 Second, some courses appear in a department that doesn't match their department code.
 For example, classes in Chinese (CHIN), French (FREN), and German (GERM) are all listed on the [Language department's](http://language.ucsc.edu/courses/course-catalog.php) page.